 &lt;sup>7 "t" refers to "Observation Date" which means each Exchange Business Day (subject to Market Disruption Event) from (and including) the Exchange Business Day immediately preceding the Expected Listing Date to the Valuation Date.
+Leverage Strategy daily performance is computed as the Leverage Strategy Closing Level on Business Day (t) divided by the

-&lt;sup>8 Leverage Inverse Strategy daily performance is computed as the Leverage Inverse Strategy Closing Level on Business Day (t) divided by the Leverage Inverse Strategy Closing Level on Business Day (t-1).
+Leverage Strategy Closing Level on Business Day (t-1).